RefatJamil/Django-Online-Shopping-Platform/README.md

 # ShopiMart
-This is a Static DJango Shopping Website
+This is a Django Shopping Website